 A pause in the studio

+She continues working with leading academic and arts institutions to engage the community in creative storytelling.
 Seeking hope within humanity’s incessant struggle in war and hardship, she has partnered with Oceanside Museum of Art, MiraCosta College, Community Engagement, and Bowers Museum in developing fine art projects that engage survivors of war.
 In addition, she has worked with the San Diego Art Institute in producing interactive works that address the injustices that fuel fear and incite conflict within refugee communities, and with the International Rescue Committee in providing refugee youth from Africa, Mexico, the Middle East, and Southeast Asia with arts education and creative expression in honoring home, heritage, history, and heroism.
 Her artistic journey has been documented by Manoa Sky Films in the short film, Arise.
 Shine.
 Thy Light is Come., and by The Artist Odyssey in the film called Honoring Life: The Work of Trinh Mai, which brought home the Audience Choice Award for Best Short Film at the 2016 Viet Film Festival.